This page is your guide to everything required to create a job description, post a vacancy and hire students.

 Students that have not been employed on campus before, or have not been employed with BGSU for more than three years will need to complete the New Hire packet before they can begin working.
-The forms and instructions are available at the New Hire Paperwork link.
+The forms and instructions are available at New Hire Paperwork.
 Once completed, the students should bring the forms and the required documents in to the SES office.

-6. Use Time & Labor to approve hours (hourly students only) or track hours manually (BWC).
+6. Use Time & Labor to approve hours (hourly students only) or track hours manually for Biweekly Compensation positions (BWC).

-Effective late 2013, time worked for all hourly jobs is tracked via Time & Labor.
-If this is your first time approving time for students, please visit the Time and Labor Information page to view the training video and find information on applying for access, navigating to timecards, approving time for your student(s) and frequently asked questions that will address common issues.
+If this is your first time approving time for students, please visit the Time and Labor Information page to view the training video and find information on applying for security access, navigating to timecards, approving time for your student(s) and frequently asked questions that will address common issues.